--a GLOB, --glob-archives GLOB only consider archive names matching the glob. sh: rules apply, see "borg help patterns". --prefix and --glob-archives are mutually exclusive.
+-a GLOB, --glob-archives GLOB only consider archive names matching the glob.

+sh: rules apply, see "borg help patterns". --prefix and

---sort-by KEYS Comma-separated list of sorting keys; valid keys are: timestamp, name, id; default is: timestamp
+--sort-by KEYS Comma-separated list of sorting keys; valid keys are: timestamp,

---first N consider first N archives after other filters were applied --last N consider last N archives after other filters were applied
+--first N consider first N archives after other filters were applied

+--last N consider last N archives after other filters were applied

-- -e PATTERN, --exclude PATTERN exclude paths matching PATTERN - --exclude-from EXCLUDEFILE read exclude patterns from EXCLUDEFILE, one per line - --pattern PATTERN experimental: include/exclude paths matching PATTERN - --patterns-from PATTERNFILE experimental: read include/exclude patterns from PATTERNFILE, one per line - --strip-components NUMBER Remove the specified number of leading path elements.
+-e PATTERN, --exclude PATTERN exclude paths matching PATTERN

+--exclude-from EXCLUDEFILE read exclude patterns from EXCLUDEFILE, one per line

+--pattern PATTERN experimental: include/exclude paths matching PATTERN

+--patterns-from PATTERNFILE experimental: read include/exclude patterns from PATTERNFILE, one per line

+4.12. borg mount 49

+--strip-components NUMBER Remove the specified number of leading path elements.
 Paths with fewer elements will be silently skipped.

 This command mounts an archive as a FUSE filesystem.
 This can be useful for browsing an archive or restoring individual files.
-Unless the --foreground option is given the command will run in the background until the filesystem is umounted.
+Unless the --foreground option is given the command will run in the background until the filesystem is unounted.